Wayne County returns to school virtually

-WAYNE — Teachers, administrators and other school service personnel in Wayne County welcomed students back into their classrooms virtually on Tuesday, signaling the official start of the 2020-2021 academic year.
+WAYNE — Teachers, administrators and other school service personnel in Wayne County welcomed students back into their classrooms virtually Tuesday, signaling the official start of the 2020-21 academic year.

-Over two thousand students chose this model over the summer, electing to forego a blended learning model when the school year began, however because a a rising number of coronavirus cases in the county last week, all students were required to begin the year with distance learning until numbers die down.
+Over 2,000 students chose this model over the summer, electing to forgo a blended learning model when the school year began, but because of a rising number of coronavirus cases in the county last week, all students were required to begin the year with distance learning until numbers go down.

-Wayne County moved from Yellow to Orange status according to the color-coded metric system the state is using to determine a school district’s ability to return to the classroom and participate in extra curricular activities.
-The change in status happened Thursday, Sept.
-2 but official word that the district would begin the year with virtual learning, not a blended model, didn’t come until Saturday night forcing teachers to make a quick adjustment.
+Wayne County moved from yellow to orange status according to the color-coded system the state is using to determine a school district’s ability to return to the classroom and participate in extracurricular activities.
+The change in status happened Sept.
+2, but official word that the district would begin the year with virtual learning, not a blended model, didn’t come until Saturday night, forcing teachers to make a quick adjustment.

-“Blended is the most difficult because you have all this uncertainty, with my virtual students, I know what’s coming every week.
-With my blended students I will never know for sure until Saturday nights,” said Matt Perry, who teaches 6th and 7th grade history at Ceredo-Kenova Middle School.
+“Blended is the most difficult because you have all this uncertainty.
+With my virtual students, I know what’s coming every week.
+With my blended students, I will never know for sure until Saturday nights,” said Matt Perry, who teaches sixth- and seventh-grade history at Ceredo-Kenova Middle School.
 “They don’t teach you how to prepare for this.”

 Perry said the return to school for him personally has been “very weird,” but moving forward he’s approaching every week as if they will have those blended students in the classroom, but will alter plans when necessary.

-“I spent a good chunk of Monday figuring out out what to do, which was supposed to be a day off.
-This is the hardest year I’ve ever had to prepare for and I’ve been teaching for over a decade.”
+“I spent a good chunk of Monday figuring out what to do, which was supposed to be a day off.
+This is the hardest year I’ve ever had to prepare for, and I’ve been teaching for over a decade,” Perry said.

-“Hopefully the numbers will drop enough for us to open up next week but the way the numbers are trending now make you less than optimistic.
+“Hopefully the numbers will drop enough for us to open up next week, but the way the numbers are trending now makes you less than optimistic.
 Our hopes are that we can get back to school as soon as possible,” Alexander said.
-“Wayne County was doing so well throughout the summer and then end up getting a spike in cases at the worst possible time.”
+“Wayne County was doing so well throughout the summer and then ended up getting a spike in cases at the worst possible time.”

 Counties that manage to get down to those colors but re-enter orange later won’t be required to cease in-person instruction.